 38Then Saul said, “Draw near here, all you “cornerstones” of the people, and know and see what sin was committed this day.

 39For as Yahweh lives who saves Israel, though it is in Jonathan my son, he must surely die.”
 But there was not a man among all the people who answered him.

 45The people said to Saul, “Must Jonathan die, who has worked this great salvation in Israel?
 Far from it!
 As Yahweh lives, there will not one hair of his head fall to the ground; for he has worked with God this day!”
 So the people rescued Jonathan, that he didn’t die.

 46Then Saul went up from following the Philistines, and the Philistines went to their own place.

-47Now when Saul had taken the kingdom over Israel, he fought against all his enemies on every side, against Moab and against the children of Ammon and against Edom and against the kings of Zobah and against the Philistines, and wherever he turned himself, he defeated them.
+47Now when Saul had taken the kingship over Israel, he fought against all his enemies on every side, against Moab and against the children of Ammon and against Edom and against the kings of Zobah and against the Philistines, and wherever he turned himself, he defeated them.

 48He did valiantly, and struck the Amalekites and delivered Israel out of the hands of those who despoiled them.

 49Now the sons of Saul were Jonathan and Ishvi and Malchishua, and the names of his two daughters were these: the name of the firstborn Merab, and the name of the younger Michal;

 50and the name of Saul’s wife was Ahinoam the daughter of Ahimaaz.
 The name of the captain of his army was Abner the son of Ner, Saul’s uncle.

 51Kish was the father of Saul, and Ner the father of Abner was the son of Abiel.